How to Create a Paid Discord Server

 - Cohort-based programs

-One-time payments work for defined programs.
-PayBot supports these on Large plan.
+One-time payments for defined programs.
+Supported on PayBot's Large plan.

-- Offer annual discounts.
-2 months free for yearly subscriptions improves retention and cash flow.
+- Offer annual billing.
+Two months free for yearly locks in retention and reduces churn.

-Already have a free community?
-Here's how to introduce paid memberships without alienating your existing members.
+How to introduce paid memberships without alienating your existing community

 Don't gate everything